 Chondroitin is a naturally occurring amino sugar in the body that plays a large role in the elasticity of joint cartilage.
 The degeneration of chondroitin is believed to be a culprit in the onset of osteoarthritis.
 Chondroitin is often sold as a supplement in conjunction with glucosamine, another amino sugar found in joint cartilage.
-Although neither substance has been approved by the FDA for the treatment of osteoarthritis, some studies have found that these non-vitamin, non-mineral dietary supplements have improved damaged connective tissue in some individuals.
+Although these substances have not been approved by the Food and Drug Administration for the treatment of osteoarthritis, some studies have found that these non-vitamin, non-mineral dietary supplements have improved damaged connective tissue in some individuals.

 Other conservative, non-operative treatments for degenerative spine conditions are available.
-Over-the-counter analgesics, non-steroidal anti-inflammatory drugs, cortisone injections, or hot-cold therapy may prove effective.
+Over-the-counter analgesics, non-steroidal anti-inflammatory drugs, cortisone injections or hot-cold therapy may prove effective.
 Making changes to your lifestyle can have a big impact as well.
-Staying active with low-impact exercises, but avoid strenuous sports that might cause or aggravate back pain, like jogging or weight-lifting.
+Staying active with low-impact exercises can be beneficial, but avoid strenuous sports that might cause or aggravate back pain, like jogging or weightlifting.

-Laser Spine Institute offers several outpatient endoscopic procedures to help mitigate the effects of spinal arthritis.
-For example, our Facet Thermal Ablation is a procedure that involves the use of a laser to clean the facet joint and deaden the local joint nerve, similar to how oral nerves are deadened during a root canal.
-Other endoscopic procedures at Laser Spine Institute are designed to remove excess tissue like bone spurs and disc material that’s pressing on spinal nerves and causing pain.
+Laser Spine Institute offers several outpatient procedures to help mitigate the effects of spinal arthritis.
+For example, our facet thermal ablation is a procedure that involves the use of a laser to clean the facet joint and deaden the local joint nerve, similar to how oral nerves are deadened during a root canal.
+Other minimally invasive procedures performed at Laser Spine Institute are designed to remove excess tissue like bone spurs and disc material that’s pressing on spinal nerves and causing pain.
 For more information, contact Laser Spine Institute today and receive a free MRI or CT scan review.